top of page

 Kaitlin Levin

-Kaitlin is a fourth-year student in the Clinical Psychology PsyD Program.
+Kaitlin is a fifth-year student in the Clinical Psychology PsyD Program.
 She earned a B.A. in psychology and religious studies from Northwestern University before completing a master's degree in social psychology at Arizona State University.
 Prior to attending Ferkauf, Kaitlin spent several years working as a trial consultant for a Chicago-based litigation strategy firm.
 She is currently externing at New York Presbyterian’s Women’s Inpatient Unit.
 Her primary clinical interests include women's mental health with a focus on reproductive psychology specifically perinatal mood and anxiety disorders.
 Her research focuses on the role of metacognition in the etiology, maintenance, and escalation of depersonalization disorder.
 Email: klevin@mail.yu.edu

 Aryeh.jpg